• Skip to main content

 – Medical Ethicist.
 Toronto ON

-The Congress is a unique event that’s also notable for what it doesn’t offer: theory, sales pitches, recitations of annual reports, and typical rubber chicken lunches.
+The Congress is a unique event that’s notable for what it offers _ and for what it doesn’t offer: theory, sales pitches, recitations of annual reports, and typical rubber chicken lunches.

 The Congress takes a refreshingly pragmatic approach and limits registration to ensure a high speaker-to-delegate ratio and a strong participatory experience